illinois-cs241/illinois-cs241.github.io/_docs/vector.md

 ## Vector

-A vector is an array that grows and shrinks as a user adds and removes items from it.
+A vector is an array that grows as a user adds and removes items from it.
 (Since CS 225 was a prerequisite, you probably knew all of that already.)
 However, your vector will need to be feature-rich enough for someone to easily create a log or document from it, or anything else the other sneaky teams want for their projects.

 Your implementation should go in `vector.c`, which is the only file that will be sent to your team lead for review.
 As an intern looking to become a full-time employee, you should create test cases in `vector_test.c` to show you are a responsible programmer.
 Your mentor has left notes in `vector.h` guiding your implementation.